 Owens Corning used asbestos in their products from 1953 until 1972.
 During this time, the company labeled these asbestos-containing products as “non-toxic.”
 However, other companies and researchers had already discovered and made it known that asbestos was a toxic mineral.
+For instance, one historical asbestos study connected the mineral to mesothelioma definitively in 1960.
 Unfortunately, many manufacturers, including Owens Corning, ignored such warnings and added asbestos to their products to increase their durability and heat- and fire-resistance.
 Asbestos-containing products made by Owens Corning included insulation, cement and adhesive, among others.

 Upon acquiring Fibreboard Corporation in 1997, Owens Corning also took on liability for the company’s past asbestos use.
 Fibreboard Corporation included asbestos fibers in the production of its flooring and insulation.
 The Fibreboard Corporation asbestos-containing products were marketed under the name, PABCO.

 |Product Name||Start Year||End Year|